 It will be up to you to provide immediate treatment, monitor the patient's condition on the way to hospital, brief doctors and nurses on the situation, produce thorough case notes and supervise new staff.

 It's your job to maintain law and order, protect the public and their property, and prevent crime and anti-social behaviour.
-You'll also work with a variety of community organisations and groups to provide advice and assistance to those who want to reduce crime or have been affected by it.
+You'll also work with community organisations and groups to provide advice and assistance to those who want to reduce crime or have been affected by it.

-Your day-to-day job will include conducting patrols, responding to emergency calls, taking statements, preparing crime reports, giving evidence in court and much more.
+Your job will include conducting patrols, responding to emergency calls, taking statements, preparing crime reports and giving evidence in court.

 Once you've completed your training and passed the probationary period, there's a clearly defined ranking structure for career progression - from police constable all the way up to chief constable.